rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/odo-rancher-desktop.md

 ## Installation

 Install `odo` by visiting https://odo.dev/docs/overview/installation and perform the appropriate install for your platform.
 The tool can be used both as a [CLI tool](https://odo.dev/docs/overview/installation#cli-installation) or an [IDE plugin](https://odo.dev/docs/overview/installation#ide-installation), as well as a few [alternative install methods](https://odo.dev/docs/overview/installation#alternative-installation-methods) depending on your preference.
-This guide will focus on using the tool throught the CLI.
+This guide will focus on using the tool through the CLI.

 ## Example: `odo dev`